Our Research Focus Areas

 The Kay lab has a long history of work in the area of Gene Therapy/Genome editing and Non-coding RNA biology.
 A historical summary of selected accomplishments is outlined in the following sections.

 Our early work pursued retroviral, lentiviral, and adenoviral vectors for gene therapies.
-In the mid 1990s we started to focus our attention on recombinant AAV vectors.
-We were the first to demonstrate successful rAAV mediated liver gene transfer in small and large animals.
-These results set the stage for the first in man systemic delivery of rAAV vectors.
-I was the original Sponsor (IND holder) of this first trial.
-In humans, unlike all animal studies including non-human primates, the AAV2 vector capsid induced an immune response that resulted in the elimination of the transduced hepatocytes.
-As will be mentioned our lab developed more robust AAV vectors that have entered two clinical trials.
+In the mid 1990s we shifted our attention to recombinant AAV vectors.
+We were the first to demonstrate successful rAAV mediated liver gene transfer in small and large animals, which set the stage for the first-in-man systemic delivery of rAAV vectors.
+Dr. Mark Kay was the original Sponsor (IND holder) of this first trial.
+Although the AAV2 vector capsid induced an immune response in humans unlike non-human primates, our lab has since developed more robust AAV vectors that have entered two clinical trials.

 Over the years we have made important contributions that involve unraveling the mechanism of AAV transduction in vivo.
 We specifically focused on how the vector goes from a single-stranded DNA into a double-stranded episomal DNA and how different capsid variants transduce the same cells/tissues differently.
 We were the first to establish how differential vector uncoating kinetics can affect transduction parameters.